Find Affordable College Courses

 Laramie, WY

-Out of the 14 schools in the Rocky Mountains Region that were part of this year’s ranking, University of Wyoming landed the # 5 spot on the list.
-Located in the town of Laramie, UW is a public college with a large student population.
+A rank of #5 on this year’s list means University of Wyoming is a great place for engineering students working on their doctor’s degree.
+Located in the remote town of Laramie, UW is a public school with a large student population.

 Of the 28 students majoring in engineering at UW, 82% are male and 18% are female.